troysalt/troysalt.github.io/cv.md

 ---
 **President** - Geography Club, University of Utah
 *Jan 2020- Present*
 Revised the club's constitution, organized club events and created new activities.
-Currently working to become a YouthMappers chapter.
+Established the club as a YouthMappers chapter.

 **President** - Geology Club, University of Delaware
 *Sept 2018 - May 2019*